“The more that you read, the more things you will know. The more you learn, the more places you’ll go.”— Dr. Seuss, ‘I Can Read With My Eyes Shut!’

 Pupils are also given the opportunity to take part in Fresh Start and Rapid Phonics depending on their age and reading fluency.

-Rapid Phonics is a programme designed to support children who are not yet secure in their phonic knowledge.
+Letters and Sounds is a programme designed to support children in their phonic knowledge.
 Structured lessons secure children’s phonic knowledge, focussing on their blending and segmenting skills and providing finely-levelled 100% decodable readers for children to practice and apply their new skills

 What is Fresh Start?